wax-office-of-inspector-general/waxguilds/reports/amsterdamwax/latest.md

 **Description**: Continuous support of WAX Leap.

 **Update**:
 Following the latest WAX Leap 5.0.1 release, we have been working on the 5.0.2 release.
-We are tackling some issues here - [AntelopeIO/leap#2384](https://github.com/AntelopeIO/leap/issues/2384)
+We are tackling some issues here - [AntelopeIO/leap#2384](https://github.com/AntelopeIO/leap/issues/2384).
+Additionally, we reported [one more problem](https://github.com/AntelopeIO/leap/issues/2393).

 **Metrics**
-N/A

 ---